+Computer sessions for both study groups are anonymous.
+No names or identifying information will be attached to the computer.
 For both study groups, we would like permission to access medical records at the HIV clinic.
 We will use this information to evaluate HIV Viral Load, CD4 cell count, and other information relevant to your health, at each computer session.
 We would only like to access your information for as long as you are enrolled in the study.
 Once you have completed the study we will no longer access your medical records at any HIV clinic.
-We will not share information with the clinic staff about your answers to the questions on the computer.
-If you decide to allow us to access your health information for the study, you will need to sign a form at your doctor's office giving them permission to let us see your records.
+We will not share information with the study clinic staff about your answers to the questions on the computer.
+If you decide to allow us to access your health information for the study, you will need to sign an authorization form at the end of this consent form document giving permission to let us see your records.